Ethnic groups in South Africa

 Note: The 2022 South African census has been criticised for its inaccuracies, such as the overestimation of the Indian and White population.

-Black South Africans
+Black African South Africans

-The majority population of South Africa are those who identify themselves as Indigenous Africans or 'Black people of South Africa', who are culturally and linguistically heterogeneous.
+The majority population of South Africa are those who are Bantu Africans, who are culturally and linguistically heterogeneous.
 They include Zulu, Xhosa, BaPedi (North Sotho), BaTswana, BaSotho (South Sotho), Tsonga, Swazi, Venda and South Ndebele people, all of whom are represented in the languages of South Africa.
 According to the 2022 census, the twelve official languages according to usage are: isiZulu 24.4%, isiXhosa 16.3%, Afrikaans 10.6%, English 8.7%, Sepedi 10.0%, Setswana 8.3%, Sesotho 7.8%, Xitsonga 4.7%, siSwati 2.8%, Tshivenda 2.5%, isiNdebele 1.7% and South African Sign Language.

 These cultural groups are also found across southern Africa.
 The BaSotho are the majority ethnic group of Lesotho.
 The Tswana make up the majority of the population of Botswana.
 The Swazi are the majority in Swaziland.
 The Tsonga are also found in Southern Mozambique.